Advertisement

 When should I talk to a vet?

 If your dog is persistently shaking their head, has a painful eye, is sneezing frequently, or has a sore, swollen lump on their skin, it is best to speak to a vet as soon as possible.
-Their eyes in particular are very delicate and should be treated as urgent.
+Their eyes, in particular, are very delicate and should be treated as urgent.
 If you have tried home remedies and the symptoms persist, you should speak to a vet.
-You may also find that there is often more than one grass seed, or that there can be secondary infection, inflammation and damage to the soft tissues or eye, which may then need treating.
+You may also find that there is often more than one grass seed or that there can be secondary infection, inflammation and damage to the soft tissues or eye, which may need treatment.

 More advice on...